yash2118/PricePulse/README.md

 # PricePulse
-I'm excited to share my latest project - a smart shopping assistant that leverages AI to help consumers find the best deals worldwide!
+A smart shopping assistant that leverages AI to help consumers find the best deals worldwide!

 🔹 Global Price Comparison Engine